 - What tools marketers in New Zealand are using, how they are using them and whether they are getting value from them.

 - Where everyone fits on the analytics maturity curve – how advanced are New Zealand marketers?

 We’re looking to survey the general marketer in New Zealand and find out how, with all this disruption how we’ve faired, what plans do you have for the future to counter these threats and operations, which tools are we looking to use and which ones have we tried and recommend.
 The results will be anonymous, but the insights will serve everyone by benchmarking our current progress and sharing trends.
 We can move forward together and learn from each other’s mistakes and successes.

-The results of the Survey will be expertly analysed and published in the June/July 2021 issue of NZ Marketing.
+This Survey is now closed.
+The results will be expertly analysed and published in the June/July 2021 issue of NZ Marketing.